max-degterev/bebop/README.md

     ```
     This *should* improve FFMPEG performance, but I personally didn't notice any difference.

 3. Turn on your Raspberry Pi and connect via ssh: `ssh pi@raspberrypi.local` with password `raspberry`, configure SSH keys and the rest of the OS as you like.
 Make sure to rename your Raspberry Pi's network name to `bebop`.
 Otherwise edit [package.json](./package.json) and [ecosystem.config.js](./ecosystem.config.js) with your Raspberry Pi hostname/IP address.
-If you don't do this some of the deployment actions will not run.
-The rest of the documentation assumes you have your Raspberry Pi available as `bebop.local` from now on.
+If you don't do this some of the deployment actions will fail.
+The rest of the documentation assumes you have your Raspberry Pi available as `bebop.local`.
 Reconnect the network or reboot the system for the network name change to take effect: `sudo reboot`

 4. Update your system
  - Run `sudo raspi-config` and choose "8 Update"